2023-11-12 06:22:36

 Unfortunately for the Mountaineers, they put forth their worst showing of the season, failing to display an answer for the Sooners throughout a 59-20 loss at Oklahoma Memorial Stadium that marks West Virginia’s largest margin of defeat in five seasons with head coach Neal Brown.

 “We didn’t coach good enough or execute good enough and that didn’t resemble anything that the 2023 Mountaineers have been,” Brown said.
 “To say that I’m disappointed would be an understatement at the least.
-Quite frankly, I’m pissed and I’m embarrassed about what we put on tape tonight.”
+Quite frankly, I’m pissed and I’m embarrassed regarding what we put on tape tonight.”

 The numbers were startling and staggering in the favor of the Sooners, who won 10 of 11 meetings with the Mountaineers while both were Big 12 members, including all six in Norman.
-Oklahoma is leaving to join the Southeastern Conference after this season.
+Oklahoma is leaving to join the Southeastern Conference following this season.

 Oklahoma (8-2, 5-2) scored at least two touchdowns and 14 points in all four quarters and quarterback Dillon Gabriel accounted for eight touchdowns — five through the air and three on the ground.